 Once you’ve filed a claim for Unemployment insurance benefits, you should request benefits for each week you are out of work.
 Benefits can be requested each week Sunday through Saturday between 6:00am and 10:00pm (EST) by visiting www.mass.gov/dua and logging into your UI Online Account or, calling DUA Telecert at 617-626-6338.

 Please note: individuals are not eligible for benefits for any period of time that they are outside of the United States, its territories, or Canada.

-For more information, you can refer to the Guide to Benefits and Employment Services for Claimants.
+For more information, you can refer to the A Guide to Benefits and Employment Services.
 If you need to find financial help or other assistance in your community, visit Mass 211 online or call 211 to be connected to local health and human services.